 However, it is best to have an experienced injury lawyer with you because you’d want to get compensated fairly and not cut down the settlement inadvertently by saying something that undermines your position or inflates your percentage of fault (if you were partially at fault).

-In case of a wrongful death, the family members will be able to seek liability compensation from the at-fault driver for loss of the consortium.
+In case of wrongful death, the family members will be able to seek liability compensation from the at-fault driver for the loss of the consortium.

 Even though it is a legal requirement for all motorists to carry insurance, many don’t follow through with this legal requirement.
 The worst part is that uninsured drivers usually don’t even have something else of value that can be cashed out to compensate the victim for their losses.

 If that happens, the victim will have other options.
 The uninsured motorist insurance coverage (part of almost every insurance policy) is meant for such emergencies (and for hit-and-run driver accidents).
 Through this coverage, your own insurance company will pay you for your losses, such as:

 · The medical expenses and cost of rehab

 · Additional therapy/medicine costs